Karthik200619/Individual-final--project-mern-stack/README.md

 CampusKart is a full-stack MERN marketplace built exclusively for college students.
 The platform enables students to buy, sell, exchange, and manage products securely within their campus ecosystem using verified institutional email authentication.

+## FOR TESTING OF ADMIN USE this mail and PASSWORD
+* email:admin@anurag.edu.in
+*Password:Admin@1234

+## FOR TESTING USER USE
+* email:23eg112e52@anurag.edu.in
+* password:Test@1234

+# IF U WANT TO TEST PRODUCTS LOGIN AS ADMIN AND APPROVE YOUR PRODUCTS

 ## Features

 ### Authentication & Security